trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 Participants may submit up to 4 runs.
 Each run should consist of four separate 6-column files consisting of ranked results for all topics in the test set, one file per ranking criterion.
 Participants are asked to return a ranked list of at most 1,000 segments for each topic.
 The RUNID identifier should begin with one of ADHOC, ENTERTAIN, SUBJECTIVE, DISCUSSION to indicate which criterion is used for ranking.

 Known-item and speaker topics are only to be submitted with the ADHOC rankings, since the reranking criteria are not applicable to them.
+The `RANK` field is not taken into account but must be present as an ascending integer starting from 1.
+Note that the assessment will be made from the top of the ranked list to the pool depth which will be determined after submissions are in.

 Example submission